Hesprs/Hesprs.github.io/Contents/articles/humanities/lovership/en.md

 🤵‍♂️ _Friedrich Engels_ posited, in 📕 _The Origin of the Family, Private Property and the State_, that monogamous marriage originated from the **concentration of wealth** in the hands of individual men and their desire to ensure that this wealth could be passed down to their biological offspring.
 It is obvious that the marriage is born to be **selfish**.
 This form of marriage is characterized by the **subjugation** of women, who were confined to domestic roles and forced into a life of **unpaid labour** focused on child-rearing and household management.
 The reason marriage emphasises durability may be to facilitate the growth of their children but inevitably sinks into the swamp of societal inequality and the ossification of love.
 There is an emerging sense amongst people that marriages backfire love.
 It is not a contract ensuring genuineness, but more like a **shackle imprisoning free will** and **alienating lovers**, especially **females**.

-**Absurd social morality** often deceives us that the lovers is designated to get married, and couples should have children, a matrimony should be eternal and exclusive until death.
+**Absurd social morality** often deceives us that the lovers is designated to get married, and couples should have children, a matrimony must be eternal and exclusive until death.
 Moreover, it has coined a host of fantasies and stupid rhetoric to confuse the populace, camouflaging it as a divine process that must pass through.
-Inarguably, the propaganda of it is a complete triumph, almost everyone falls prostrate and deifies it piously as if it is an unchangeable rule.
+Inarguably, its propaganda is a complete triumph, almost everyone falls prostrate and deifies it piously as if it is a specter haunting the humankind.
 What companies it, is the **annihilation of humanities** and the **ignorance of the flexibility of human temperament**.
 In most cases, the lasting progress of marriage will be ultimately transformed into a kind of **flawed lovership**, a **slavery**, a **legitimate prostitution**.

-Naysayers always allege irresponsibly that all people have been entitled to the right to love and devorce freely, depicting that lovership is originally liberal.
+Naysayers always allege irresponsibly that all people have been entitled to the right to love and divorce freely, depicting that lovership is originally liberal.
 This is a **misunderstanding of freedom** de facto.
 True freedom is **multidimensional** -- including political freedom, economic freedom (not refer to free-market here), structural freedom, cultural freedom, etc. Love participants seemingly own the freedom, the social ethics, however, reject it, and conservative parents curse them with flushing faces.
 The **Liberated Lovership** can be ushered only if an "overall reform" has taken place.

 In Hēsperus' ideal, the solutions are: **the deprivation of the right of inheritance**, **social upbringing**, and **public ownership**.
 This is not an ingenious idea, as early as 1848 AD, 🤵‍♂️ _Karl Marx_ and 🤵‍♂️ _Friedrich Engels_ announced it in 📙 _Communist Manifesto_ .
 After implementing such policies, the duty of raising kids is no longer attached to couples, so matrimony will have lost its necessity to exist.
 It is not tantamount to smashing romances.
 However, **⛓️‍💥 WE HAVE NOTHING TO LOSE BUT OUR CHAINS**, an **entirely new, free and redefined** love is waiting for us.